taizoc/taizoc/README.md

 - 👋 Hi, I’m @taizoc
 - 👀 I’m interested in cars, technology and music
 - 🌱 I’m currently learning Linux
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on beginner DevOps and bash automation!
-- 📫 How to reach me ...
+- 📫 How to reach me ... @gmail.com

 <!---
 taizoc/taizoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.